-Employee advocacy is a top priority for leading enterprises in 2016.
+Employee advocacy is a top priority for many leading enterprises today.
 Organizations that recognize the need to engage their workforce are the ones who succeed.
 It’s an essential step in modernizing your enterprise, and if you aren’t considering it, you risk being left behind.

 But where’s the proof?